Dayana-N/django-widget-tweaks-article/README.md

 ##### The template

-Now let's see what results we get if we render the form as standard.
+Now let's see the results if we render the form as standard.
 Please note that we are using Bootstrap 5 in this template.

 ```
     <section class="contact">